Artemisia has been banned! (updated Sept 2022)

-In 2016, I predicted that the herb artemisia would be removed from the shelves by Government health officials in order to make way for high-value patented and copyrighted versions, produced and sold by Big Pharma.
+In 2016, I predicted that the herb artemisia would be removed from the shelves by Government health officials to make way for high-value patented and copyrighted versions produced and sold by Big Pharma.

-Well, we did not quite know how this was going to happen but they found a solution.
-On the 20th of this month, under cover of the day when natural health practitioners were preoccupied with re-opening for the first time since the COVID-19 Lockdown, Medsafe announced that all artemisia products were now classed as being a "medicine" and could only be prescribed by a registered medical practitioner.
+We did not know how this would happen, but they found a solution.
+On the 18th of May 2020, under cover of the day when natural health practitioners were preoccupied with re-opening for the first time since New Zealand's first COVID-19 Lockdown, Medsafe announced that all artemisia products were now classed as being a "medicine" and could only be prescribed by a registered medical practitioner.
 This is effectively a ban on the herb.

 And this is an interesting coincidence with the ban: